David A. Taylor: Early life and education

-Biography
+Taylor received a bachelor's degree in English cum laude from Davidson College and an MFA in Creative Writing from Pacific Lutheran University's Rainier Writing Workshop.
+He is married and lives in Washington, DC.

+Career

 Taylor's first book, Ginseng, the Divine Root, was published by Algonquin Books in June 2006.
-The Boston Globe called it "fantastic" and "one of those rare works that remind us what an endlessly surprising place the world is by revealing the drama concentrated in the past and present of one plant."
-Library Journal dubbed it "a fascinating tour" from "a master storyteller," and Publishers Weekly called it "an intelligent, wide-ranging account."
+The Boston Globe called it a "fantastic" book that shows "what an endlessly surprising place the world is by revealing the drama concentrated in the past and present of one plant."
+Library Journal dubbed it "a fascinating tour" from "a master storyteller."

 Taylor's second nonfiction book, Soul of a People: The WPA Writers’ Project Uncovers Depression America, published by Wiley & Sons in February 2009, was named an Amazon Book of the Month and a finalist in the Library of Virginia Literary Awards.
 The Pittsburgh Post-Gazette ranked the book among the Best Books of 2009.
-According to Southern Cultures, the book, about the Federal Writers' Project, introduces "some of the most important American writers" of that period and shows "how these writers shaped the way Americans tell their histories."
+According to Southern Cultures, the book, about the Federal Writers' Project, introduces important American writers of that period and shows how they "shaped the way Americans tell their histories."
 NPR featured the book on All Things Considered.
-In the Washington Independent Review of Books Cathy Alter wrote that Soul of a People was "a humane and seminal accounting of our country, not unlike Studs Terkel's Working."
+In the Washington Independent Review of Books Cathy Alter wrote that Soul of a People was "a humane and seminal accounting of our country," akin to Studs Terkel's Working.

-Publishers Weekly called Taylor's 2012 collaboration with Mark Collins Jenkins, an illustrated National Geographic book about the War of 1812, "fascinating" and said the authors avoid cheerleading, "offering instead a captivating story."
+Publishers Weekly called Taylor's 2012 collaboration with Mark Collins Jenkins, an illustrated National Geographic book about the War of 1812, "fascinating" and said the authors avoid cheerleading and instead provide "a captivating story."

-Taylor's 2018 book, Cork Wars: Intrigue and Industry in World War II, published by Johns Hopkins University Press, as Grady Harp wrote in the San Francisco Review of Books, "reads like a thriller" and was timely.
-Historian Douglas Brinkley called Cork Wars "a marvelous history," and "a vivid slice of life."
+Taylor's 2018 book, Cork Wars: Intrigue and Industry in World War II, published by Johns Hopkins University Press, as Grady Harp wrote in the San Francisco Review of Books, "reads like a thriller."
+Historian Douglas Brinkley called Cork Wars "a marvelous history."
 In focusing the narrative on three families caught up in World War II when a seemingly innocuous substance, cork, gained strategic value in wartime, Taylor created an "absorbing account," wrote reviewer Brian Crim.
 The most compelling part, Crim wrote, involved "how families of outsiders--immigrants from Ireland, Italy, Spain, and Eastern Europe--demonstrated unbelievable resilience and ingenuity" in the face of hostility at home and abroad.

 Taylor writes articles for Discover, Scientific American and Smithsonian magazines, and teaches in the M.A. in Science Writing program at Johns Hopkins University.